-Although the studios are graded in the same manner as non-studio courses on the University transcript, Pass (P), Incomplete (INC), or Fail (F), further evaluation is an integral part of the architecture program.
-In addition, High Pass or Low Pass may be given.
+The studios are graded in the same manner as non-studio courses on the University transcript: HP (High Pass), P (Pass), LP (Low Pass), INC (Incomplete), or F (Fail).
+Further evaluation is an integral part of the architecture program.
 If a student is deemed in danger of failing in a studio term, he or she will be notified by their critic as early in the term as possible and no later than four weeks before the end of the term.
 Such notification will be done either by a letter from the critic or verbally in a meeting with the critic to be followed by a memo noting that such a conversation has taken place.